berty/www.berty.tech/bertytech/content/blog/bluetooth-low-energy/index.md

 ![Back to the Future gif](rkbQMNjvI.gif)

-At that time, after about a month of research split in two team, one team testing Peer-to-Peer networking technologies, and another one experimenting with direct transport technologies - more precisely Apple MultipeerConnectivity - we agreed on implementing the following stack for our chat application:
+At that time, after about a month of research split in two teams, one team testing Peer-to-Peer networking technologies, and another one experimenting with direct transport technologies - more precisely Apple MultipeerConnectivity - we agreed on implementing the following stack for our chat application:

 - A [React Native](https://reactnative.dev/) UI.
 - A monolithic [gomobile](https://github.com/golang/go/wiki/Mobile) block including a custom [go-libp2p](https://docs.libp2p.io/introduction/) network, all the cryptography management and chat intelligence (database, contacts management, sending/receiving events, etc...).